mustard123/master-thesis/thesis/latex_source/README.md

 **The arduino-lmic library is required [Instructions here](https://github.com/matthijskooijman/arduino-lmic)**

-1. Go to the arduino directory.
+1. Go to the Arduino directory.
-2. Compile and upload the code to the arduino
+2. Compile and upload the code to the Arduino
-3. The arduino runs the protocol in the manner described at the beginning.
+3. The Arduino runs the protocol in the manner described at the beginning.
 4. It send packets with SF9 and expects the ACK response to be SF12 as well.
-5. After 3 packets the arduino has finished.
+5. After 3 packets the Arduino has finished.
 6. Look at the Serial output for details.
 Baud rate 9600

 **Info**

-PlatformIO was used to compile and upload the image to the arduino.
+PlatformIO was used to compile and upload the image to the Arduino.

 -------